-PUBG Update Adds Fog, New Weapon, And New Town But Vaulting Will Have To Wait
+PUBG Update Adds Fog, New Weapon, And New Town, But Vaulting Will Have To Wait

-The team behind PlayerUnknown’s Battlegrounds stated they were going to take more time in between patches and they weren’t lying.
-The first update in a month was released late Thursday evening to the Battle Royale shooter and it brings a new weapon, first-person leaderboards, fog, a new town, and more.
+The team behind PlayerUnknown’s Battlegrounds stated they were going to take more time in between patches.and they weren’t lying.
+The first update in a month was released late Thursday evening to the Battle Royale shooter, and it brings a new weapon, first-person leaderboards, fog, a new town, and more.
 Just don’t expect the vaulting mechanic any time soon.

-The latest PlayerUnknown’s Battlegrounds(PUBG) update first hit the test servers two days ago.
+The latest PlayerUnknown’s Battlegrounds(PUBG) update hit the test servers two days ago.
 Bluehole was confident in the update since it was quickly pushed to the live servers Thursday evening.
-It hasn’t gone completely without a hitch as the official Twitter account acknowledged a voice chat issue that may allow individuals on different teams to hear each other.
+It hasn’t gone completely without a hitch as the official Twitter account acknowledged a voice chat issue that might allow individuals on different teams to hear each other.

 Major new additions include fog as a new weather effect for those trying to survive on Erangel.
-This will obviously hinder a player’s line of sight in PUBG but the developers at Bluehole promise this will have a low probability to appear.
+This will obviously hinder a player’s line of sight in PUBG, but the developers at Bluehole promise this will have a low probability.

 Meanwhile, the northeast section of the map has been a bit of a no man’s land due to lack of anything.
-The September PUBG update adds a new town named Kameshki to the coast just east of Stalber.
-It’s not a major location but it, combined with several new buildings sprinkled throughout the northeastern corner, makes visiting the area more worthwhile than before.
+The September PUBG update adds a new town named Kameshki to the coast, just east of Stalber.
+It’s not a major location, but combined with several new buildings sprinkled throughout the northeastern corner, this makes visiting the area more worthwhile than before.

 A new marksman rifle, the Mini-14, is also now part of the PUBG game world.
 The semi-automatic rifle can use sniper rifle attachments for the muzzle and magazine slots, plus take any optic sight.
 It does not do as much damage as other DMRs, according to the patch notes, but it has a higher muzzle velocity and lower bullet drop.